 Will helps clients resolve complex disputes through strong and strategic advocacy.

 Will Horne is an associate in our Litigation Group in Toronto.
-He maintains a general commercial litigation practice, with a particular focus on energy, infrastructure, government & regulatory, and environmental litigation.
+He maintains a general commercial litigation and regulatory practice, with a particular focus on construction, energy, infrastructure, government and environmental matters.
 Will has represented clients before multiple levels of court in Ontario, Prince Edward Island, and Nova Scotia, and has appeared before various administrative tribunals in each of those provinces.

 As a contributor to McCarthy Tétrault's Inclusion Now initiative, Will is committed to advancing diversity and inclusion at the Firm and beyond.
 In particular, Will is focused on building partnerships with the LGBTQ2S community, and advocating for the benefits of diverse workplaces.